Mohammed Bah Abba, Mobah Rural Horizons

 • Consumes 1.5 – 2.5 L water/day

-The only risks associated with evaporative cooling is possible contamination and spoiling of foods; however, this is already a threat to produce and the zeer pot serves to reduce rate of decay and frequency of contamination.
+The only risks associated with evaporative cooling is possible contamination and spoiling of foods; however, this is already a threat to vegetables and the Zeer Pot serves to reduce rate of decay and frequency of contamination.
 It must be understood though that use of evaporative cooling refrigerators may not be effective in all conditions and environments and this is especially important if it is used to store vaccines and other medicines.
 Users may require some education about maintenance and ideal storage for them to be effective.

 Technologies related to creating clean fuel sources for when firing the pots, sourcing clay and those that ensure that the community has a ready source of water for evaporative cooling (e.g. hand-powered well digging rig).

-Awards received include 2000 Rolex Awards, 2006 Tech Museum of Innovation Award, 2007 Santa Clara Global Social Benefit Incubator
+Awards received include 2000 Rolex Awards to Mohammed Bah Abba, 2006 Tech Museum of Innovation Award, 2007 Santa Clara Global Social Benefit Incubator

 In context photographs (0)